Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Conclusion

 \section{Conclusion}

 Formation models indicate that both Uranus and Neptune could have initially possessed substantial outer compositional gradients \citep{Valletta2022}.
 To account for Uranus's low internal luminosity, such a gradient likely restricts heat transfer from the interior, maintaining a cooler exterior \citep{Nettelmann2016, VazanHelled2020, Scheibe2021}.
 Neptune’s higher luminosity could be explained by convective mixing of its outer compositional gradient formed during its early evolution.
-The evolution of heavy element profiles after formation is strongly influenced by initial thermal or entropy gradients and their spatial distribution \citep{Knierim2024, Tejada2025}.
+Past work on inhomogeneous and non-adiabatic gas giant evolution has shown that lower initial entropies in an entropy gradient better preserve stable regions over evolutionary timescales, while stable regions located farther out the structure tend to convectively mix stable regions \citep{Knierim2024, Tejada2025}.
+These two observations have been applied here.
 Thus, we conclude that the formation models of VH22 can explain the present-day Uranus and Neptune luminosity differences, which could result from variations in their initial entropy/thermal profiles and subsequent heavy element profile evolution.
-Importantly, we propose that convective mixing could be the primary reason for Neptune's high internal heat flux.
+Importantly, we propose that convective mixing could be the primary reason for Neptune's high internal heat flux whenever the initial interior entropy destabilizes the outer stable region over evolutionary timescales.

 Our supplementary conclusions are as follows: